UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 # Contributing to {{My Project}}

 Thank you for your interest in contributing to this project!
-If you are a developer for UCF and want to contribute to this theme, we'd love to hear from you.
+If you are a developer for UCF and want to contribute to this plugin, we'd love to hear from you.

 This document outlines the best ways to submit new ideas or inform us of bugs.
 Please take a moment to review these guidelines before submitting new issues or pull requests in order to make the contribution process easy and effective for everyone involved.